 Alcohol and other drug qualifications refer to the specialised education and training that prepares individuals to work in the field of addiction treatment.
 These qualifications encompass a range of programs and courses that provide individuals with the knowledge, skills, and competencies necessary to address substance use and addiction-related issues.
 In this blog post, we'll explore the importance of alcohol and other drug qualifications and the different types of qualifications available.

 Alcohol and other drug qualifications vary depending on the level of education and training required.
-At the entry-level, individuals can pursue a certificate program or an associate degree, which may take one to two years to complete.
-At the bachelor's degree level, individuals can earn a degree in addiction studies or a related field, which may take four years to complete.
+At the entry-level, individuals can pursue a certificate program or a Diploma, which may take one to two years to complete.
+At the Diploma level, individuals can earn a Diploma in addiction studies or a related field, which may take four years to complete.
 At the master's degree level, individuals can earn a degree in counselling, social work, or psychology, with a specialisation in addiction treatment.
 Doctoral degrees are also available in related fields, such as clinical psychology.